A bill that has passed third reading in the House of Assembly and has received Royal Assent.

 Address in Reply to the Speech from the Throne

 A proposal to alter the text of a bill or other measure by inserting new text, by deleting text, or both.
-Amendments must be introduced by motion and must be approved by the Legislature before the proposed change takes effect.
+Amendments must be introduced by motion and must be approved by the House of Assembly before the proposed change takes effect.

 A sum of money allocated by the Legislature for a specific purpose outlined in the government’s spending estimates.